 This book makes a formidable initial impression, containing numerous reproductions of well-known images and some less known documents.
 The author, a professor of engineering, has approached his topic with great enthusiasm; he attempts to collect all the research on the history of the Theater auf der Wieden in a single volume, a project made possible with the financial support of the Austrian Ministry of Science and two Austrian federal state governments.
 Unfortunately closer inspection reveals serious problems characteristic of many amateur historians.

 Krzeszowiak presents himself as a pioneer, offering new sources to the reader, yet he seems unaware of nearly all previous scholarly research on Vienna's Freihaus and the Wiednertheater.
-He has obviously established his own parallel universe of make-believe Mozart scholarship, where he pretends to be a pioneer of archival research.
+He has obviously established his own parallel universe of make-believe Mozart scholarship where he pretends to be a pioneer of archival research.
 With the exception of a few theater posters (given with erroneous shelfmarks), there are actually no "photos and documents presented here for the first time" as advertised in the blurb.
-It has been decades since Otto Erich Deutsch and Else Spiesberger published the Linz archival material on the Freihaus, and the plans in the state archive of St. Pölten were the subject of my presentation in 2006 in Brussels and my 2008 article "Neue Forschungsergebnisse zum Theater auf der Wieden und Emanuel Schikaneder" in the Wiener Geschichtsblätter.
-Ignaz von Seyfried's "Journal des Theaters an der Wien", parts of which Krzeszowiak presents in transcription (rife with amusing errors and Seyfried's signature presented as "illegible"), has been available complete since 1997 in Stephan Punderlitschek's transcription, and Anke Sonnek also transcribed much of the manuscript in her 1999 book on Emanuel Schikaneder.
-Had Krzeszowiak been aware of David J. Buch's publications over the last twelve years on this theater's repertory, he would have been able to give correct dates and titles for pieces, for example Emanuel Schikaneder's "Der wohltätige Derwisch" was already in the repertory of the Theater auf der Wieden in 1791 and was not first performed in 1793, as Kreszowiak claims.
+It has been decades since Otto Erich Deutsch and Else Spiesberger published the Linz archival material on the Freihaus, and the plans in the Lower Austrian Federal Archive in St. Pölten were the subject of my presentation in 2006 in Brussels, and my 2008 article "Neue Forschungsergebnisse zum Theater auf der Wieden und Emanuel Schikaneder" in the journal Wiener Geschichtsblätter.
+Ignaz von Seyfried's "Journal des Theaters an der Wien", parts of which Krzeszowiak presents in transcription (rife with amusing errors and Seyfried's signature presented as "illegible"), has been available complete since 1997 in Stephan Punderlitschek's transcription, and Anke Sonnek has also transcribed much of the manuscript in her 1999 book about Emanuel Schikaneder.
+Had Krzeszowiak been aware of David J. Buch's publications over the last twelve years on this theater's repertory, he would have been able to give correct dates and titles for pieces.
+For example Emanuel Schikaneder's Der wohltätige Derwisch was already in the repertory of the Theater auf der Wieden in 1791 and was not first performed in 1793, as Kreszowiak claims.
 He would also have been aware of the surviving musical and textual sources from the theater that Buch has discussed in numerous publications.

-Roughly half way into the book the author suddenly changes to a topic that has nothing to do with the title of the book: "Mozart 1756-1791.
+Roughly half way into the book, the author suddenly changes to a topic that has nothing to do with the title of the book: "Mozart 1756-1791.
 Aspects of Biography."
 Here too we encounter a jumble of inaccuracies and errors that have long since been corrected by Mozart scholarship.
 The nonsense compiled in this book never fails to amaze.
-We learn that Schikaneder used "live[!] lions, monkeys and snakes" in the performance of "Die Zauberflöte"; that "Gluck himself chose Mozart as his successor as court musician"; that Mozart received "a fee of 900 gulden" for Così fan tutte (only 450 gulden are documented); that Franz de Paula Hofer "was a violinist in Schikaneder's troupe" (he was a court employee) and that Schikaneder "was expelled from the freemasons, because in the 'Zauberflöte' he had betrayed one of their secret initiation rituals".
-Josepha Hofer's 1790 contract with Schikaneder is copied right out of Rudolph Angermüller's flawed book "MOZART 1485/86 bis 2003" (Tutzing: Schneider, 2004).
-But Krzeszowiak did not realize that Angermüller's version of this document is a mere torso (presenting only three of nine paragraphs), because Angermüller just copied the text from two pictures which were published on the internet when the contract in 2006 was auctioned by the firm Otto Haas.
+We learn that Schikaneder used "live[!] lions, monkeys and snakes" in the performance of "Die Zauberflöte"; that "Gluck himself chose Mozart as his successor as court musician"; that Mozart received "a fee of 900 gulden" for Così fan tutte (only 450 gulden are documented); that Franz de Paula Hofer "was a violinist in Schikaneder's troupe" (he was a court musician) and that Schikaneder "was expelled from the freemasons, because in the 'Zauberflöte' he had betrayed one of their secret initiation rituals".
+Josepha Hofer's 1790 employment contract with Schikaneder is copied right out of Rudolph Angermüller's deeply flawed book MOZART 1485/86 bis 2003 (Tutzing: Schneider, 2004).
+But Krzeszowiak did not realize that Angermüller's version of this document is a mere torso (presenting only three of nine paragraphs), because Angermüller just copied the text from two pictures which were published on the internet, when in 2006 the contract was auctioned by the firm Otto Haas.
 Just like Angermüller, Krzeszowiak is unaware of the fact that Emil Karl Blümml already published this document in its entirety in 1923, when it still belonged to Franz Josef Böhm.

-Krzeszowiak presents us with a "Constanze van[!]
-Nissen", a "Franz Xaver Mozart" (all through his life his name was Wolfgang), a "National-Hoftheter", a month by the name of "rber" (recte "7ber", i.e. September), a monthly rent of 130[!] gulden for one of Mozart's apartments and syphilis as cause of Süßmayr's death.
-The author claims that Mozart was buried in a mass grave with other corpses; that a painting of a supposedly Viennese lodge includes portraits of Mozart and Schikaneder and that a photograph of Max Keller's family shows Constanze Mozart.
+Krzeszowiak presents us with a "Constanze van Nissen", a "Franz Xaver Mozart" (all through his life his first name was Wolfgang), a "National-Hoftheter", a month by the name of "rber" (recte "7ber", i.e. September), a monthly rent of 130[!] gulden for one of Mozart's apartments, Joseph von Bauernfeld as "Unternehmer des Wiedner Hof und Gerichtsadvokat.
+Theaters", and syphilis as cause of Franz Xaver Süßmayr's death.
+The author claims that Mozart was buried in a mass grave, together with other corpses; that a painting of a supposedly Viennese lodge includes portraits of Mozart and Schikaneder and that a photograph of Max Keller's family shows Constanze Mozart.
 The first issue has been settled recently in a post of mine on this blog.
-The erroneous assumption that the painting of a lodge in the Wienmuseum actually shows Mozart was caused by the late H. C. Robbins Landon, who a freemason himself, failed to realize that the two persons on the far right of the picture both wear a golden angle on their chest.
-In my aforesaid article about Schikaneder and the Theater auf der Wieden I pointed out that these angles are the exclusive insignia of the lodge's chairman and the first supervisor which precludes the identification of the two individuals as "Mozart and Schikaneder".
+The erroneous assumption that the painting of a lodge in the Wien Museum actually shows Mozart was caused by the late H. C. Robbins Landon, who, a freemason himself, failed to realize that the two persons on the far right of the picture both wear a golden angle on their chest.
+In my aforesaid article about Schikaneder and the Theater auf der Wieden, I pointed out that these angles are the exclusive insignia of the lodge's chairman and the first supervisor which precludes the identification of the two individuals as Mozart and Schikaneder.

-Painting of a masonic lodge (Wien Museum Inv.
-Nr.
-47.927)
+Painting of the interior of a masonic lodge (Wien Museum I.N.
+47927)

 Two questions remain after the reading of 496 pages: 1) Did Professor Krzeszowiak really think that he was doing pathbreaking new research?
 And 2) Should such a bizarrely flawed book not be taken as an opportunity to rethink the funding of such publications with taxpayers' money and try to involve independent, if possible foreign experts into the distribution of these funds?